-Who really goes to a food bank? - BBC News
+Who really goes to a food bank?

 They seem hard to explain - and Theresa May stumbled awkwardly when asked about them during the election campaign, getting no further than saying they were used by people for "complex reasons".

 But what are the reasons?
-And who are the people depending on charity for food handouts?
+And who are the people depending on food handouts?
 Are they struggling families in need of help?
-Or are they full of scroungers and asylum seekers?
+Or are food banks magnets for scroungers?
+Are they mostly being used by local people or by migrants?

 A major study from researchers at Oxford University and King's College London has tried to get beyond the stereotypes, looking at those using the Trussell Trust's network of food banks.